 Financial Disclosure Certification

-Public Member Confidential Employment And Financial Disclosure Report
+Non-Government Member Confidential Employment and Financial Disclosure Report

-This form is a substitute for OGE Standard Form 450 that Administrative Conference public members otherwise would be required to file.
-It was approved by the Director of the Office of Government Ethics following a determination by the Conference Chairman, pursuant to 5 C.F.R § 2634.905(a), that greater disclosure by public members is not required because the duties of a member make remote the possibility that a real or apparent conflict of interest will occur.
+This form is a substitute for OGE Form 450, which ACUS public members otherwise would be required to file.
+It was approved by the Director of the Office of Government Ethics following a determination by the ACUS Chairman, pursuant to 5 C.F.R. § 2634.905(a), that greater disclosure by public members is not required because the duties of a member make remote the possibility that a real or apparent conflict of interest will occur.

 Please click on the form below for online submission.
 Direct all questions to Shawne McGibbon, General Counsel, at email@example.com or 202.480.2088.